 - Set up a mobile library in the camp, with books in Arabic, Farsi, English, Urdu, Kurdish and French.

-- Brought our English language curriculum, photography course and art classes to an unaccompanied minors shelter.
+- Brought our English language curriculum, photography course and art classes to Alpha and the unaccompanied minors shelters.

 - Initiated women's hiking and men's fitness sessions for camp inhabitants to keep people active.